y-sakakihara/workshops/workshop2022.md

 There is a hotel near the campus: [Yonezawa Excel Hotel Tokyu](https://www.tokyuhotels.co.jp/yonezawa-e/index.html).

-If you need any help on booking a room, please [contact us](https://docs.google.com/forms/d/e/1FAIpQLSe-WvHLB6pjCyKTq3vbE7N5C_1kKwo4OvinEA9pueLrgdbBWg/viewform?usp=sf_link).
+(For foreginers) If you need any help on booking a room, please [contact us](https://docs.google.com/forms/d/e/1FAIpQLSe-WvHLB6pjCyKTq3vbE7N5C_1kKwo4OvinEA9pueLrgdbBWg/viewform?usp=sf_link).

 We have no support grants for travel and accomordation fees for speakers.
 Sorry.